-21.2.1 Market risk
+22.2.1 Market risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk, which mostly impacts the Company, comprises two types of risk: interest rate risk and currency risk.
+Market risk, which mostly impacts the Company, comprises two types of risk:

+interest rate risk and currency risk.
 Financial instruments affected by market risk include cash, cash equivalents, investments, accounts receivable and trade and other payables.
-All of these financial instruments generally are short term in nature with maturities and settlement dates between one and 12 months.
+All of these financial instruments generally are short-term in nature, with maturities and settlement dates between one and 12 months.

 The Company does not enter into any derivative financial instruments to manage its exposure to foreign currency risk and interest rate risk.
-During 2022, the foreign currency exchange rate between USD and EUR fluctuated throughout the year, with a 16.8% difference between the high and low rates, which had an impact on the results of our operations presented in USD, including foreign currency exchange gains of \$2.9 million for the year ended December 31, 2022.
-Continued variations in exchange rates similar to this could have impacted our loss for the year by approximately \$5.3 million as additional gain or loss.
-Due to the nature of our investment portfolio and other financial instruments, we do not believe an immediate 1.0% increase in interest rates would have a material effect on the fair market value of our portfolio, and accordingly we do not expect a sudden change in market interest rates to affect materially our operating results or cash flows.
+During 2023, the foreign currency exchange rate between USD and EUR fluctuated throughout the year, with a 7.4% difference between the high and low rates, which had an impact on the results of our operations presented in USD, including foreign currency exchange losses of \$1.4 million for the year ended December 31, 2023.
+Continued variations in exchange rates similar to this could have impacted its loss for the year by approximately \$5.9 million as additional gain or loss.
+Due to the nature of its investment portfolio and other financial instruments, the Company does not believe an immediate 1.0% increase in interest rates would have a material effect on the fair market value of our portfolio, and accordingly the Company does not expect a sudden change in market interest rates to affect materially our operating results or cash flows.

-21.2.2 Credit risk
+22.2.2 Credit risk